Ayomiposy/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 6-multiple_permissions will adds execute permission to the owner and the group owner, and read permission to other users, to the file hello script 7-everybody will add execution to owner, group and other user script 8-James_Bond will set permission for file hello
+script 6-multiple_permissions will adds execute permission to the owner and the group owner, and read permission to other users, to the file hello script 7-everybody will add execution to owner, group and other user script 8-James_Bond will set permission for file hello script 9-John_Doe will set mode for file "hello"